Sons of Anarchy

 Sons of Anarchy is an American action crime drama television series created by Kurt Sutter for FX.
-Originally aired from September 3, 2008 to December 9, 2014, Sons of Anarchy follows the lives of a close-knit outlaw motorcycle club operating in Charming, a fictional town in California's Central Valley.
-Charlie Hunnam stars as Jackson "Jax" Teller, who is initially the vice president and subsequently the president of the club.
-After discovering a manifesto written by his late father, John, who previously led the club, he begins to question himself, his relationships, and the club.
-Themes throughout the show include love, brotherhood, loyalty, betrayal and redemption.
-It explored vigilantism, government corruption and racism.
-The show's plot depicted an outlaw motorcycle club as an analogy for human transformation.
-David Labrava, a real-life member of the Oakland chapter of Hells Angels, served as a technical adviser, and also played the recurring character Happy Lowman, the club's assassin.
+Originally aired from September 3, 2008, to December 9, 2014, Sons of Anarchy follows the lives of a close-knit outlaw motorcycle club operating in Charming, a fictional town in California's Central Valley.

+Charlie Hunnam stars as Jax Teller, who after discovering a manifesto written by his late father and motorcycle club founder, begins to question himself, his relationships, and the club.
+Themes throughout the show include love, brotherhood, loyalty, betrayal, and redemption.
+The series explored vigilantism, government corruption, and racism.
+The show's plot depicts an outlaw motorcycle club as an analogy for human transformation.
+David Labrava, a real-life member of the Oakland chapter of Hells Angels, served as a technical adviser and also played the recurring character Happy Lowman.

-Sons of Anarchy had the third season attract an average of 4.9 million weekly viewers, becoming FX's highest-rated series at the time and surpassing its other hits The Shield, Nip/Tuck and Rescue Me.
+Sons of Anarchys third season attracted an average of 4.9 million weekly viewers, becoming FX's highest-rated series at the time and surpassing its other hits, The Shield, Nip/Tuck and Rescue Me.
 The season 4 and 5 premieres were the two highest-rated telecasts in FX's history.
 The sixth season aired from September 10, 2013, through December 10, 2013.
 The seventh season of the series premiered on September 9, 2014.
 On November 3, 2014, FX announced that the seventh season would be its last.
 The series finale aired on December 9, 2014.

-In November 2016, FX announced the development of a spin-off series, Mayans M.C., centering around the title Latino club.
-The spin-off's first season premiered on September 4, 2018.
+In November 2016, FX announced the development of a spin-off series, Mayans M.C., that was broadcast from 2018 to 2023.

 Series overview

-Each season involved parallel plot lines that intertwine and overlap, centering on both the personal and family life of Jackson "Jax" Teller (Charlie Hunnam) and on SAMCRO (Sons of Anarchy Motorcycle Club, Redwood Original), the "Mother Chapter" of the organization based in Charming, California.
-SAMCRO is involved with gun-running in the western United States, and deals with rival gangs, politicians and the authorities.
+Each season involved parallel plot lines that intertwine and overlap, centering on both the personal and family life of Jax Teller and on SAMCRO (Sons of Anarchy Motorcycle Club, Redwood Original), the "Mother Charter" of the organization based in fictional Charming, California.
+SAMCRO is involved with gunrunning in the western United States, and deals with rival gangs, politicians, and the authorities.
 As vice president and later president of SAMCRO, Jax struggles to manage the club and the legacy of its founder, his late father John Teller.
 He is frequently at odds with his stepfather, Clay Morrow, who has taken over the club since John's death, and is also now married to Jax's mother and John's widow, Gemma Teller Morrow.
 Jax also grapples with his relationships with his high school sweetheart, Tara Knowles, and his childhood best friend, Opie Winston.

-SAMCRO takes its inspiration from the Hells Angels Motorcycle Club; the series includes special guest appearances by David Labrava (Happy), Chuck Zito (Frankie Diamonds), Rusty Coones (Quinn), and Sonny Barger (Lenny "The Pimp" Janowitz) who are real Hells Angels members.
+SAMCRO takes its inspiration from the Hells Angels Motorcycle Club; the series includes special guest appearances by real Hells Angels members.